-San Antonio Federal Criminal Defense Attorney
+Federal Criminal Defense Attorney in San Antonio

 Comprehensive Legal Support for Federal Charges

-If you have been arrested, investigated, approached by a federal law enforcement officer, received a grand jury subpoena, or have been asked by a federal agent for an interview, you need to move quick.
+If you have been arrested, investigated, approached by a federal law enforcement officer, received a grand jury subpoena, or have been asked by a federal agent for an interview, you need to move quickly.

 Why Choose Guillermo Lara Jr. for Federal Defense?